 Since its founding in 1878, the Université de Montréal (UdeM) has become one of the world's top universities.
 As a research institution, it is ranked 1st in Quebec, 3rd in Canada and 103rd in the world by various ranking organizations including highly-respected Times Higher Education.
 It continues year after year to rank among the world's best for its dynamism and research quality.

 The LLM in Business Law in a Global Context has a September intake and will run until August of the following year.
 Applications for 2018 classes are on-going with a deadline of 1 February 2018.
 However, given that it is open to foreign graduates, it is encouraged that applicants submit their requirements earlier to give time for visa facilitation.
-Among others, eligibility to the LLM program is a prior law degree or an equivalent degree with high academic standing from a recognized university.
+To be eligible for the LLM program, applicants must have a law degree or an equivalent degree with high academic standing from a recognized university.